 Right Attitude

 The human element is crucial in determining the physical properties and requirements for optimal lubrication.
 Poorly followed practices are of marginal value, and highly motivated individuals without role definition may lose interest.
-The right attitude towards lubrication is influenced by senior management's attitude towards the role.
-If a subliminal message of 'oil is oil and grease is grease' is reinforced by low wage scale, shallow job title, neglected training, and refusal of access to resources, inferior motivation and results may occur.
+Senior management’s attitude shapes the team’s approach to lubrication.
+If low wages, vague job titles, poor training, and limited resources send the message that ‘oil is oil and grease is grease,’ team motivation and performance will suffer.

 After forming a maintenance strategy, standardizing lubrication procedures, and achieving day-to-day consistency, the real work begins.
 Although it is challenging in a hot, dirty, and difficult work environment, the rewards can be measurable, lasting, and substantial.